netscaler/ansible-collection-netscaleradc/README.md

 ### Installing ADC and ADM modules and plugins

 To install the available collections from the repository directly:

+> Minimum `ansible` version should be *2.10* to install collections directory from the repository (https://github.com/ansible/ansible/pull/69154)

 ```bash
 # ADC modules and connection plugin